LukeSmithxyz/landchad/content/monerod.md

 mv linux64/monero* /usr/bin/
 ```

+If the hardware you are using is not based on the amd64 architecture (like a Raspberry Pi), the monero project also [offers binaries](https://www.getmonero.org/downloads/) for other architectures on Linux, to download and install them simply change the last part of the link (linux64) and the archive name, e.g. for arm64 (linuxarm8).
+The fastest way to find out which one to use in Debian is with the `dpkg --print-architecture` command.

 ## Configuration

 By default, Monero comes with no sample configuration files.
 Create one in `/etc/monerod.conf` using a text editor, and enter the following details: